-- 16. The Arts Educational Schools (ArtsEd) is committed to providing a safe environment for children and young people under 18 and 'individuals at risk' including 'adults at risk' who maybe present on site and online and engaged in the Institution's activities (including all learners(pupils and students), staff, trustees and individual visitors who access the Institution'sfacilities and services).
+- 16. The Arts Educational Schools (ArtsEd) is committed to providing a safe environment for children and young people under 18 and 'individuals at risk' including 'adults at risk' who may be present on site and online and engaged in the Institution's activities (including all learners (pupils and students), staff, trustees and individual visitors who access the Institution's facilities and services).
 ArtsEd is committed to Safeguarding and promoting the welfare of its children, young people and 'individuals at risk' (including 'adults at risk') and expects all members of our community including pupils, students, staff and trustees to share this commitment.
-From KCSIE 2024, Safeguarding and promoting the welfare of children means: - Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment whether that is within or outside the home, including online - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes - 17.
+From KCSIE 2023 Part 1.4, Safeguarding and promoting the welfare of children is defined as: protecting children from maltreatment, preventing the impairment of children's mental and physical health and development, ensuring that children grow up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes. - 17.
 ArtsEd understands that an active and well managed online environment with effective filtering and monitoring system is an important part of providing a safe environment for learners (pupils and students), staff and other users of ArtsEd's premises such as hirers and visitors.
-ArtsEd takes an institutional approach to online safety, empowering and educating learners (pupils and students) and staff members in their use of technology and has established mechanisms to identify, intervene, and escalate any concerns of online abuse orharm, where appropriate.
+ArtsEd takes an institutional approach to online safety, empowering and educating learners (pupils and students) and staff members in their use of technology and has established mechanisms to identify, intervene, and escalate any concerns of online abuse or harm, where appropriate.
 Through its Online Safety, Filtering and Monitoring Policy, the institution meets the digital and technology standards set out by the Department of Education's Filtering and Monitoring Standards Guidance.

-The Institution is aware that no filtering and monitoring system can be entirely effective and therefore ArtsEd takes additional steps as necessary to minimise harm and meet its statutory requirements in Keeping Children Safe in Education (2024) and the Prevent duty.
+The Institution is aware that no filtering and monitoring system can be entirely effective and therefore ArtsEd takes additional steps as necessary to minimise harm and meet its statutory requirements in Keeping children safe in education (KCSIE) and the Prevent duty.

-18. Everyone at ArtsEd has a responsibility for Safeguarding and protecting the welfare of children, young people and 'individuals at risk' (including 'adults at risk') and this policy applies all learners (pupils and students) who study with us as well as staff members, Trustees and individual visitors who engage with ArtsEd.
+18. Everyone at ArtsEd has a responsibility for Safeguarding and protecting the welfare of children, young people and 'individuals at risk' (including 'adults at risk') and this policy applies to all learners (pupils and students) who study with us as well as staff members, Trustees and individual visitors who engage with ArtsEd.
 Our policy and procedures also apply to extended extracurricular and off-site activities.